-- MV and serial number of the drive controller being replaced (see Material variant [▶ 36]) - Information on subsequent changes (e.g. change in option modules, application or firmware)
+- MV and serial number of the drive controller (see Material variant [▶ 36]) or supply module (see Material variant [▶ 33]) being replaced - Information on subsequent changes (e.g. change in option modules, application or firmware)

 The MV number indicates the ordered and delivered material variant, i.e. the device-specific combination of all hardware and software components.
 The serial number is used to determine your customer information.
 Both numbers are stored in the STOBER enterprise resource planning system and make reordering a drive controller easier in case of service.